fralapo/Disable-BD-PROCHOT-on-LINUX/README.md

 After installation, BD PROCHOT will be automatically disabled:
 - **At boot time** via the systemd service
-- **After resume from suspend** via the systemd sleep hook[web:9][web:11]
+- **After resume from suspend** via the systemd sleep hook

 To verify BD PROCHOT is disabled, check your CPU frequency:
 ```
 watch -n 1 cpufreq-info
 ```

-Your CPU should be able to reach its maximum frequency instead of being locked at 800 MHz[web:25].
+Your CPU should be able to reach its maximum frequency instead of being locked at 800 MHz.

 ## How It Works

-The solution implements two complementary mechanisms[web:5][web:9][web:27]:
+The solution implements two complementary mechanisms:

 ### Boot Service
-A systemd service (`disable_bd_prochot.service`) runs at system startup to disable BD PROCHOT by writing to the CPU's Model-Specific Register (MSR) 0x1FC[web:25].
+A systemd service (`disable_bd_prochot.service`) runs at system startup to disable BD PROCHOT by writing to the CPU's Model-Specific Register (MSR) 0x1FC.

 ### Suspend/Resume Hook
 A systemd sleep hook script in `/usr/lib/systemd/system-sleep/` automatically re-disables BD PROCHOT after the system resumes from suspend.
-This is necessary because entering ACPI S3 state (suspend) causes the BD PROCHOT MSR bit to be re-enabled by the system[web:27][web:11].
+This is necessary because entering ACPI S3 state (suspend) causes the BD PROCHOT MSR bit to be re-enabled by the system.

-When systemd suspends or resumes the system, it executes all scripts in the `system-sleep` directory with arguments indicating the sleep state[web:9][web:11]:
+When systemd suspends or resumes the system, it executes all scripts in the `system-sleep` directory with arguments indicating the sleep state:
 - `pre` - Before entering suspend
 - `post` - After resuming from suspend

-The hook script only acts on the `post` event to re-disable BD PROCHOT after wake-up[web:5].
+The hook script only acts on the `post` event to re-disable BD PROCHOT after wake-up.

 ## Troubleshooting